-In addition to software solutions, like DairyComp and Lac-T, that can record and automatically report traceability data to DairyTrace, our partners can also help.
+In addition to software solutions that can record and automatically report traceability data to DairyTrace, our partners can also help.
 For example, if you register your calf with your breed association, ideally before 45 days old, they can automatically activate the tag and report the animal for you as they record it into the Herdbook.
 Furthermore, if a registered animal is imported to Canada from the U.S., the owner can also ask the breed association to report the import and movement events AND also transfer herdbook data from the U.S. at the same time, to be able to register future progeny.

 Quick and Easy Tutorials